skip to main content

 These can get into your breast milk.
 Don’t use anything, even nonprescription medicine from the drug store, unless you first check with your doctor.
 It’s best to avoid alcohol and smoking while you are pregnant and even later when breastfeeding.

-How do I nurse the baby?
+How do I breastfeed my baby?

-The first time to breastfeed should be as soon as possible after the delivery since the baby is more awake and willing to nurse at this time.
-Nursing about every one and a half to three hours helps bring in milk, gives the baby fluid that it needs, and helps the baby’s digestive system start cleaning itself out.
-Nursing can usually begin when the baby is first brought to you.
 The baby’s body should be turned toward you with the baby’s tummy turned to your tummy and the baby’s knees against your stomach.
 This position prevents the baby’s mouth from slipping and helps keep your nipples from getting sore.
-Touching the baby’s lower lip will usually make its mouth open wide so you can then bring the baby to your breast to latch.
-As much of the areola (the dark circle around your nipple) as possible should be in the baby’s mouth.
+Touching the baby’s lower lip usually causes its mouth to open wide, allowing you to bring the baby to your breast to latch as much of the areola (the dark circle around your nipple) as possible into the baby’s mouth.
 After about ten to fifteen minutes, gently put your little finger in the corner of the baby’s mouth and push the mouth open.
-This breaks the suction and lets you easily remove the nipple.
+Doing this breaks the suction, allowing you to easily remove the nipple.
 Switch to the other breast and let the baby nurse for another ten to fifteen minutes.
 By the time you get home, the feeding time should approach about ten minutes on each breast.
-Babies don’t follow set schedules and may not nurse the same amount of time at each feeding.
-Most babies need and want about 10-12 feedings every 24 hours.
-It is okay to nurse about every one and a half hours.
-The feedings don’t have to be timed exactly.

 How can I tell if the baby is getting enough milk?